-It is incumbent on all medical practitioners to improve the standard of their care, to improve the quality of their medical services, to practise medicine safely and effectively, and to participate in systems of quality assurance and improvement.^{1,2} Improving patient health status is the primary goal of healthcare and quality in healthcare is ultimately reflected in patient outcomes.3
+It is incumbent on all medical practitioners to provide high quality, safe and effective care and to participate in systems of quality assurance and improvement.
+Improving patient health status is the primary goal of healthcare and quality in healthcare is ultimately reflected in patient outcomes.

-With general practice being the primary source of front line health care in Australia there has been an increasing drive and action over the last few decades, from both the profession and the Australian Government, to improve the quality of health care provided in general practices, to reduce inequalities in health care and to effectively translate evidence into practice.4
+With general practice being the primary source of front line health care in Australia there has been an increasing drive and action over the last few decades, from both the profession and the Australian Government, to improve the quality of health care provided in general practices, to reduce inequalities in health care and to effectively translate evidence into practice.

-Numerous clinical guidelines informed by evidence based medicine have been introduced over this time, along with standards of care and quality improvement programs that have largely addressed the structure and process pillars identified by Donabedian5 in his framework for examining health services and evaluating the quality of health care.
-The third pillar, yet to be effectively met both here and internationally, has been in measuring outcomes, i.e. cumulative effects of healthcare on patients or populations, including changes to health status, behaviour, or knowledge as well as patient satisfaction and health-related quality of life.
+Numerous clinical guidelines informed by evidence based medicine have been introduced over this time, along with standards of care and quality improvement programs that have largely addressed the structure and process pillars identified by Donabedian in his framework for examining health services and evaluating the quality of health care.
+The third pillar, yet to be effectively met both here and internationally, but gaining momentum, has been in measuring outcomes, i.e. cumulative effects of healthcare on patients or populations, including changes to health status, behaviour, or knowledge as well as patient satisfaction and health-related quality of life.